vpavlin/perun/README.md

 * User can mint an NFT which has the Proof-of-Run attached

 ### Problems
+* The Web3Modal integration has been done mainly to be able to communicate (and sign transactions) for iEXEC DataProtector, but that sadly did not work out
 * Would were not able to deploy our task due to a need to [sconify](https://protocol.docs.iex.ec/for-developers/confidential-computing/choose-your-tee-framework/create-your-first-sgx-app) the image - which was, based on discussion with iEXEC representatives, not possible during the hackathon
 * We could not use DataProtector SDK due to conflicting verions of `ethers.js` package
 * Even if the above were resolved, we were not able to find a flow how to execute the task from browser (i.e. upon user request to generate the proof)